Graduate Orientation

 REQUIRED STEPS TO ACTIVATE A U.S. IMMIGRATION STATUS

-STEP 1: Complete an ISO ‘Immigration Orientation eCourse’.
+STEP 1: Complete an ISO ‘Immigration Orientation eCourse’

 ATTENTION: The ISO ‘Immigration Orientation eCourses’ are exclusively designed for F and J MIT Undergraduate and Graduate degree-seeking students.
-MIT Non-Degree students (e.g., Special, Exchange, Visiting) should refer to the ISO ‘Non-Degree Students Orientation’ webpage for guidance on fulfilling their immigration orientation requirements.
+As well as MIT Non-Degree students (e.g., ASP, Special, & Exchange Students).

 • Eligible students will be “invited” to their specific immigration status (F-1 or J-1) ‘Immigration Orientation eCourse’ by email.
 The email invitation will be sent to the student’s @mit.edu email address from Canvas.

-• If a student does not receive an email invitation to their specific immigration status (F-1 or J-1) ‘Immigration Orientation eCourse’ from Canvas, and they believe that they are eligible, then the student should first check their Junk/SPAM folders.
-If the email invitation is still not there, then the student should email iso-help@mit.edu and include their [MIT ID Number, Academic Department and Program, and future MIT program start date].
+• If a student does not receive an email invitation to their specific immigration status (F-1 or J-1) ‘Immigration Orientation eCourse’ from Canvas and believes they are eligible, they should check their Junk/Spam folders first.
+If the email invitation is still not there, the student should email iso-help@mit.edu and include their [MIT ID Number, Academic Department and Program, and future MIT program start date].

-• Students can complete the ‘Immigration Orientation eCourse’ requirement before or after arrival to the U.S. However, we recommend that student’s complete the eCourse before their arrival to the U.S.
+• Students can complete the ‘Immigration Orientation eCourse’ requirement before or after arrival to the U.S.

 NOTE: Students should be aware that attending an ‘ISO Virtual Forum’ is optional and does not fulfill the mandatory orientation eCourse/session requirement for students.